euandre10/webDevelopment/README.md

-# frontend-Studies
+# webDevelopment 🌎
-things i did/do while studying front-end stuff.
+All things in this repository are related to web projects.